Akil DeFreitas: FF Jaro

-On 10 March 2012 it was announced that DeFreitas had signed with FF Jaro of the Finnish top division.
+On 10 March 2012, it was announced that DeFreitas had signed with FF Jaro of the Finnish top division.

 FK Dainava

-On 15 March 2013 it was announced that DeFreitas had signed with FK Dainava Alytus playing in the Lithuanian top division.
+On 15 March 2013, it was announced that DeFreitas had signed with FK Dainava Alytus playing in the Lithuanian top division.
 After five matches, DeFreitas left the club in August 2013 because of a breach in his contract by the club of unpaid salaries to the player.

-International
+International career

 DeFreitas has long been involved with the Trinidad and Tobago national youth teams.
 He was selected on the final squad for the under-17 National team.
 In addition, he was invited to train with the under-20, under-21 and under-23 teams but unfortunately did not secure a spot on any of the final team rosters.
 In 2006, he also trained with a large pool of hopeful Trinidadians at the Blackbaud Stadium, who were all vying for a spot on the Trinidad and Tobago senior national team before the 2006 World Cup.